sqvs/roblox-script-what-all-good-pookies-sqvs-uses/README.md

-# roblox-script-what-all-good-pookies-sqvs-uses
+# hi all
-hi yall im cool 12 yo pookie yayayay
+this is txt file with scripts what guys from "sqv" (its my roblox boblox and social sites (i mean sites like discord) clan) also im create .md file if u dont wanna download .txt im 12 yo pookie bruh